pikipupiba/FrontOfHouseProductions/frontend/supabase/README.md

 4. Paste it into the SQL editor
 5. Click "Run" to execute the SQL

-## Migration 002 & 003: Fixing Infinite Recursion in RLS Policies
+## Migrations 002, 003, 004 & 005: Role Management and RLS Fixes

-These migrations address an infinite recursion issue in the Row Level Security (RLS) policies.
-The issue occurs because:
+These migrations address role management and Row Level Security (RLS) issues:

+1. **Migration 002**: Creates a separate `user_roles` table to avoid circular dependencies between tables
+2. **Migration 003**: Fixes policies on the profiles table to reference the user_roles table
+3. **Migration 004**: Creates SECURITY DEFINER functions to break circular dependencies within the user_roles table
+4. **Migration 005**: Adds development-friendly policies for testing different roles

+The issues occurred because:

-1. The profiles table had a policy that checked if a user was a manager by querying the profiles table itself
+1. The profiles table had policies that checked the profiles table itself (fixed in 002 & 003)
-2. This created a circular dependency where checking permissions required checking permissions
-3. When trying to update a profile, Postgres detected the infinite recursion and failed

-Migration 002 creates the user_roles table, while Migration 003 fixes the policies on the profiles table to use the new table instead.
+2. The user_roles table had policies that checked the user_roles table itself (fixed in 004)

 ### Changes Made in Migration 002: